VysotskiVadim/VysotskiVadim.blog/_drafts/jetpack-navigation-result-to-parent.markdown

     binding.textNotifications.text = result.toString()
 }
 ```
-And here's how to return result to a parent from a child:
+And here's how to return a result to a parent from a child:
 ```kotlin
 findNavController().finishWithResult(PickIntervalResult.WEEKLY)
 ```

 Hope this wrapper can be useful for you as well.
-To implement the similar wrapper read this article or go straight to the [code in github](https://github.com/VysotskiVadim/jetpack-navigation-example/blob/master/app/src/main/java/dev/vadzimv/jetpack/navigation/example/navigation/Result.kt) and play with example.
+To implement a similar wrapper read this article or go straight to the [code in github](https://github.com/VysotskiVadim/jetpack-navigation-example/blob/master/app/src/main/java/dev/vadzimv/jetpack/navigation/example/navigation/Result.kt) and play with the example app.

 ## Pass result to a parent from a child screen